kyle-tennison/Magnetite/readme.md

 ### CSV Files

 CSV files are simpler to use, but they are cumbersome to create.
 These CSV files only have two fields, x & y, which detail the vertices in the model.
-The ordering of these vertices defines the region it defines.
+The ordering of these vertices defines the connections between them.

 ```csv